-mandates and precepts that concern the just, and more civil and political, life.
-Man is informed by them that he may render and communicate things, services, counsel, and right (jus) to his symbiotic neighbor, and may discharge toward him everything that ought to be rendered for alleviating his need and for living comfortably.
+In the former are the mandates and precepts that guide the pious and religious life of acknowledging and worshipping God.
+These them that he may render and communicate things, services, counsel, and right (jus) to his symbiotic neighbor, and may discharge toward him everything that ought to be rendered for alleviating his need and for living comfortably.
 Properly speaking, however, they are not called mandates and precepts, as the previous ones are, but rather judgments, statutes, and witnesses.
 They are contained in the second table of the Decalogue.